Your Android smartphone may be the best learning tool ever created.

 2. Math Workout – Do their 7-day challenge, which uses an advanced training heuristics algorithm to train your brain through solving math problems.

-3. Math Duel – A two player math game that test the speed of math processing skills.
+3. Math Duel – A two-player math game that tests the speed of math processing skills.

 4. Pocket Mathematics – Covers most mathematical formulas you will need to know with good descriptions and images.

 5. Mathway – This handy app will solve problems for you in basic math, algebra, trigonometry, calculus, statistics and finite.

 6. Photomath – Simply point your camera toward a math problem and Photomath will magically show you the result with a detailed step-by-step solution.

 7. Brilliant – Brilliant helps you understand concepts through examples and problems contributed by a community of mathematicians, scientists, and engineers.